Club Directory

 Mandate: Create a fun and inclusive social environment in which UBC Medical students are able to explore the sport of hockey by both playing and observing the intricacies of the game.
 We value diversity and inclusion and actively promote engagement with the sport of hockey and a healthy lifestyle.

 Description: Our club will offer regular social gatherings to watch televised and live hockey in Vancouver.
 We will also offer the opportunity for regular games for members of the club to hone their skills and stay active while enjoying the camaraderie of being on a team.
 We will also offer events to introduce those new to hockey to ice skating and basic skills.
-Lastly, we want to promote engagement by creating an annual hallmark event.
+We also want to promote engagement by creating an annual hallmark event.
 In order to be accessible, we feel that ball hockey will allow beginners and experienced players alike to enjoy the thrill of hockey in a fun, competitive environment.
-We will host an annual ball hockey tournament in this spirit.
+We hope to host an annual ball hockey tournament in this spirit.

 Contact: ubcmedhockey@gmail.com